ARM-software/vulkan_best_practice_for_mobile_developers/.github/ISSUE_TEMPLATE/issue-template.md

  - Device: [e.g. Samsung S10]
  - OS: [e.g. Android 8.0]
  - GPU: [e.g. Mali G72]
+ - Driver version [Report GL_VENDOR and GL_VERSION from chrome://gpu/ on the device]

 **Additional context**
 Add any other context about the problem here.